JunChen22/e-commerce-microservice/README.md

 Hibernate generate the database schema for you, while MyBatis is a SQL mapper framework that provides a low-level, programmatic way to interact with a database using SQL statements.
 MyBatis Generator is a tool that generates Java code based on an existing database schema to help with building a custom data access layer.

+Since using Postgres, there's no support for non-blocking programming model, will use thread pool and scheduler to achieve psudo non-blocking.
+Default is 10 threads, but I changed to 2 threads per service due to my 6 core CPU.
+Using a thread pool for the blocking code avoids draining the available threads in the microservice(avoid affecting the non-blocking processing in the microservice).

 Tried separating mbg to another module but kept having problem with it.
 Either maven or IntelliJ error.
 Right now it's kept together and will separate it later.